 Abbas stressed that Zionism saw itself as a national liberation movement striving to guarantee Jews a safe haven from persecution.
 In fact, he claimed, it was the creation of imperialistic world powers throughout history, from Cyrus the Great of Persia to Napoleon.
-The major fault for creating Zionism lay with the British Empire, which feared the rise of Muhammad Ali’s dynasty in 19th-century Egypt and ended up granting the Zionists the Balfour Declaration in 1917.
+Major fault for The Creating Zionism lay with the British Empire, Which feared the rise of Muhammad Ali’s dynasty in 19 th -century Egypt and ended up Granting the Zionists the Balfour Declaration in 1917.

 Years before Israeli Prime Minister Benjamin Netanyahu demanded that Abbas recognize Israel as the nation-state of the Jewish people, the Palestinian leader was examining whether Jews constitute a religious community only or a national group, too.
 He understood early on that this question was crucial to determining whether the Jews have the right to self-definition.
 Abbas presented the debate as primarily an internal issue within the Jewish community, stating that “most Jews claimed that Judaism is a religion, no more and no less.”
-He quoted Britain’s chief rabbi in the early 20th century, Herman Adler, as saying that Jewish national identity ended “when Palestine fell to the Romans” and that since then, Jews have belonged to the respective nation-states in which they live.
+He quoted Britain’s chief rabbi in the early 20 th century, Herman Adler, as saying That Jewish national identity ended ask “when Palestine Fell to the Romans” and that since then, Jews have belonged to the respective nation-states in which they live.

 In contrast, Abbas said, Zionist founder Theodor Herzl believed that Jews throughout the Diaspora constituted a single national unit.
 Yet Jews lacked the fundamental component that most thinkers see as essential to national identity: living within a defined territory.
-To overcome this problem, stated Abbas, the Zionists adopted an alternative definition for nationality put forth by 19th-century philosopher Ernest Renan, which centered on sharing spirituality, current aspirations, and past achievements.
+Overcome this problem to, Stated Abbas, the Zionists Adopted an alternative definition for nationality put forth by 19 th -century philosopher Ernest Renan, Which centered on sharing Spirituality, current aspirations, and past Achievements.
 Abbas claimed that British imperialism “tried to instill these ideas in the minds of Jews in order to convince them that they have a right to a homeland and to be a nation like all other nations.”

 Abbas argued that Mizrahi Jews found themselves in Israel against their interests, thanks to various terror attacks and subversive intervention by Zionists in their home countries.
 Since then, he claimed, they have been seeking a way back.
 The Zionist movement had no choice but to initiate the immigration of Jews from Islamic countries after failing to get enough European Jews to relocate.
 Even then, according to Abbas, many Mizrahi Jews preferred to convert to Islam (in Yemen) or move their entire communities to France (from Algeria) than come to Israel.